Louis-Gilles Delahogue

 He sought Anglade (a fellow Sorbonne exile) as his replacement as Professor of Theology, in 1810.

 Delahogue along with Anglade, James Brown, and surprisingly considering his nationalism and agitation, McHale, were signatories in Maynooth to the Sorbonne Manifesto (so called because of the two French clerics), which stated that the training they gave to priests in Maynooth was not in conflict with the government.

-Delahogue declined a chance to return to the Sorbonne in 1816, and remained at the Maynooth after his retirement in 1820, and died on May 9, 1827, at the age of 88.
+Delahogue declined a chance to return to the Sorbonne in 1816, and remained at the Maynooth after his retirement in 1820, and died there on 9 May 1827, at the age of 88.
 He is buried in the College graveyard.
 Anglade was named as the executor of his will.
-As Charles McNally Bishop of Clogher, was executor of Anglade's will, Delahogue's papers were placed in the Diocesean Archive.
+As Charles McNally Bishop of Clogher, was executor of Anglade's will, Delahogue's papers were placed in the Diocesan Archive.

 Publications

-His Tractaus was re-published and used in Maynooth throughout the nineteenth century.
+His Tractatus was re-published and used in Maynooth throughout the nineteenth century.